 - Guaranteed quality – managing the coffee process from farm to cup is at the heart of what we do.

 The communities at the beginning of the coffee supply chain face a water crisis.
 85 million people around the world don’t have access to clean water and live in isolated, rural coffee-growing areas.
 Access to water changes everything.
 Child mortality rates drop, girls can spend more time in school, women can start their own businesses.
-For every bag of coffee, we contribute x to Project Waterfall, a charity dedicated to bringing clean water to coffee-growing communities across the world.
+For every bag of commercial coffee we sell, we contribute 10% of the profits to Project Waterfall, a charity dedicated to bringing clean water to coffee-growing communities across the world.
 Since 2011, Project Waterfall has raised over £1.5 million and changed more than 70,000 lives in Nicaragua, Tanzania, Rwanda, Vietnam, Uganda, Kenya and Ethiopia.
 Their mission is to unite the coffee industry and coffee consumers to support the communities growing their coffee, and as a contributor to Project Waterfall, we’re helping them end the water crisis that so many people are currently facing.

 Equality in Coffee Farming